 - Whether the individual has served in the U.S. armed forces;

-- Whether the individual has ties or has gave to the community;
+- Whether the individual has ties or has given to the community;

 - Whether the individual has a U.S. citizen or permanent resident spouse, child, or parent;